chasedotai/starter-static-site/src/content/index.md

 - Personal Knowledge Management
 - And other topics that interest me

 Feel free to explore and watch how these thoughts grow over time.
-Start with the [[blog|rabbit holes]] I've gone down.
+Start with the [[rabbit-holes|rabbit holes]] I've gone down.